Many women report to me that they don’t feel heard when they visit their primary care physician. The scenario goes something like this:

 Those are all signs of thyroid dysregulation, and that’s a problem.

-During the month of October, we’ve been focussing on Women’s Health at Healthoholics.
+When we originally posted this blog, in October 2017, we were been focussing on Women’s Health at Healthoholics.
 We couldn’t possibly have a women’s health month without discussing thyroid health, because thyroid dysregulation affects women nearly 8 times more often than men.

 However, like in the examples above, the signs and symptoms can be so mundane that no one takes a deeper look.
 Even if a woman is lucky enough that her physician does check her thyroid hormone, most often they will just look at the TSH (thyroid stimulating hormone).
 This is a small piece of a very complex puzzle.
 Then, if TSH comes back “normal” no further investigating is done.